amd/MxGPU-Virtualization/smi-lib/docs/reference/amdsmi_py_api.md

 ### amdsmi_get_vf_handle_from_vf_index

-Description: Returns VF id of the VF referenced by it's index (in partitioning info)
+Description: Returns VF id of the VF referenced by its index (in partitioning info)

 Input parameters: